Galapagos NV (GLPG)'s Financial Results Comparing With Exelixis Inc. (NASDAQ:EXEL) | New Business Observer

 |2.50

-Galapagos NV’s downside potential is -1.58% at a $160.4 average target price.
-On the other hand, Exelixis Inc.’s potential upside is 77.06% and its average target price is $35.5.
-The data provided earlier shows that Exelixis Inc. appears more favorable than Galapagos NV, based on analyst opinion.
+The downside potential is -4.52% for Galapagos NV with average target price of $160.4.
+On the other hand, Exelixis Inc.’s potential upside is 84.32% and its average target price is $35.5.
+Based on the results shown earlier, Exelixis Inc. is looking more favorable than Galapagos NV, analysts view.

 Institutional & Insider Ownership

-The shares of both Galapagos NV and Exelixis Inc. are owned by institutional investors at 16.78% and 80.9% respectively.
-Insiders Comparatively, held 1.4% of Exelixis Inc. shares.
+Galapagos NV and Exelixis Inc. has shares owned by institutional investors as follows: 16.78% and 80.9%.
+On the other hand, insiders owned about 1.4% of Exelixis Inc.’s shares.

 Performance